 The use of antibacterial laundry detergents has never been more important than in our current climate.
 They are used along with normal washing detergents to kill bacteria on your clothes and therefore sanitise your clothes.

 1. Read your iron’s manual guide before you start using it

 After you’ve done your laundry, it’s time for ironing!
-We will help you to understand it better, so you know the different settings, when it’s ready to be used etc. However, when you understand the particular device you are you using, you are less likely to make mistakes and in the worst case scenario, burn your clothes.
+We will help you to understand it better, so you know the different settings when it’s ready to be used etc. However, when you understand the particular device you are using, you are less likely to make mistakes and in the worst-case scenario, burn your clothes.
 So, always read the guide.

 2. Before you start, have your iron board and iron setting ready

 Don’t rush into ironing, first set up your board and check the labels of the clothes you’re ironing.
 These labels will help you to choose the right temperature.
 On many modern irons, you will have the labels such as silk, wool and cotton.
 Materials like silk and wool should be ironed on low heat, polyester should be ironed on medium and cotton on high heat.
 It is best to iron polyester and cotton whilst slightly damp.

 3. Use a damp cloth when ironing certain materials